Cardinal-Cryptography/AlephBFT/docs/src/aleph_bft_api.md

 #### 3.1.1 DataProvider & FinalizationHandler.

-The DataProvider trait is an abstraction for a component that provides data items and allows to input ordered data items. `DataProvider` is parametrized with a `Data` generic type representing the type of items we would like to order.
+The DataProvider trait is an abstraction for a component that provides data items. `DataProvider` is parametrized with a `Data` generic type representing the type of items we would like to order.
 Below we give examples of what these might be.

 ```rust
 pub trait DataProvider<Data> {